VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 + **<u>Intermediate Relativity</u>:** raid-wide dealing <span class='magic'>magical damage</span> scaling on the number of player dead and will apply the following debuffs:
   + **Spell-in-Waiting Return IV** on everyone, lasting 12 seconds.

-  The next debuffs can be separated into 3 groups where each player will recieve one debuff from each group.
+  The next debuffs can be separated into 3 groups where each player will receive one debuff from each group.
 Each group's debuff will randomly last 23, 27 or 31 seconds:
   + **Spell-in-Waiting Dark Eruption** on everyone.

   + **Spell-in-Waiting Dark Blizzard III** on either all Tanks/Healers or all DPS and **Spell-in-Waiting Dark Aero III** on the other players (that didn't get **SiW Blizzard III**).